RandomLinuxUser606/Hyprland-Gruvbox/README.md

 # Hyprland-Gruvbox 🌸
-A minimalistic &amp; beatiful hyprland rice, using the gruvbox color pallete.
+A minimalistic hyprland rice, using the gruvbox color pallete.
 ![2025-06-04-212600_hyprshot](https://github.com/user-attachments/assets/928c47c5-add8-4d50-8a4c-e3c057fc28a7)

 ⚠️ This rice was only tested on Arch, I don't guarantee that it will work on other distros.